mzarkowski/aws-config-custom-rule/README.md

 - was enabled, but has been auto-remediated by the evaluation lambda.

 The rule is **non-compliant** when the evaluation lambda:
-- failed to verify the status
-- failed to disable the feature
+- fails to disable the feature

 ---
 **NOTE ABOUT LAMBDA RUNTIME**